Nolan Arenado Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins rank 13th in baseball in home runs given up (92 total, 1.1 per game).
+- Marlins pitchers combine to rank 12th in baseball in home runs surrendered (92 total, 1.1 per game).

-- The left-hander last pitched on Thursday against the Boston Red Sox, when he went 6 1/3 scoreless innings while giving up three hits.
+- The right-hander last appeared on Friday against the Atlanta Braves, when he went 3 2/3 innings, allowing seven earned runs while giving up six hits.

+- The 26-year-old has put up an ERA of 3.72, with 7 strikeouts per nine innings, in 19 games this season.
+Opponents are hitting .243 against him.

 © 2023 Data Skrive.
 All rights reserved.